 By 1970, however, employers were starting to hire high school graduates exclusively due to industrial and office equipment requiring better reading, math and writing skills.
 University enrollment increased exponentially during the 1970s as well.
 The digital revolution was just around the corner, employees with degrees were in high demand and high school drop-outs could no longer depend on factories to hire them.

-Why Do Some Teens Skip Class?
+Why Do Teenagers Skip School and Class?

 If you have asked yourself this question one too many times, take solace in the fact you are not alone.
 An examination of surveys completed by teachers and teens indicate that 13 percent of middle and high schoolers are regularly skipping school.
 In addition, rates of unexcused absences are consistently higher in urban areas where race, poverty, crime and lack of qualified teachers fuel chronic truancy among troubled teens.